Trump's businesses and brand still suffering from his polarizing rhetoric

 But the Trump brand's troubles are easy to find.
 At Trump Tower in Manhattan recently, tourists going in and out of the building reacted not just to the property they'd seen, but to the man.

 "I won't enter the floors.
 I will not even walk on the ground.
 I feel that strongly," Norwood said.
-She added that she didn't know the Gucci store was in Trump Tower.
+She said she didn't know the Gucci store was in Trump Tower.
 "I did not know that.
 I might've waited out here and sent her in."

 Some don't see that as an insurmountable hurdle.

 "It doesn't matter if it's a former president or a former shah or a former dignitary, there are always backstories to the real estate world, especially in New York City," said Adelaide Polsinelli, the vice chair of Compass Realty.
-She said in 30 years, she's been through five real estate cycles.
-"They all end the same way with New York City coming back stronger than before at levels no one expected, at pricing higher than the last cycle."
+She said that in 30 years, she has been through five real estate cycles.
+"They all end the same way — with New York City coming back stronger than before at levels no one expected, at pricing higher than the last cycle."

 Trump is still trying new things.
 In mid-October, he announced a new, publicly traded company: Trump Media & Technology Group.
 Its future is uncertain.